ikeda042/CytoMatic4/README.md

 **Result:**

-Fig. 2 shows the raw image of an <i>E.coli </i> cell and the long axis calculated with the algorithm.
+Figure 2 shows the raw image of an <i>E.coli </i> cell and the long axis calculated with the algorithm.

 <div align="center">